Elder Care Strategies for Visually Impaired Seniors

 Aids & Activities for Seniors with Vision Loss

 In addition to keeping your loved one safe, providing elder care for a family member with vision loss also means keeping them happy and comfortable.
 Unfortunately, vision loss can make favorite activities and day-to-day living much more difficult.
 As a caregiver, you can help your loved one cope with visual impairment by accommodating their vision loss in day-to-day life.

 One of the simplest ways to do this is by helping your loved one learn about possible vision aids.
 You can also provide them with products that make it easier to cope with vision loss, such as books with oversized print or large screen TVs with high contrast images.

 You can also help them keep their home organized so that it’s easy for them to find items by memory or touch.
 In most cases, it is best to keep things where your loved one already knows they belong.
 But in some cases — like a cluttered cutlery drawer — it can be better to organize items so that your loved one can easily pick things out by touch.

 As an elder care provider for a visually impaired senior, you might also be called on to help with everyday tasks.
 Your loved one’s visual impairment might prevent them from being able to cook, clean their home, do laundry, or any number of other activities.
 It might also mean that they rely on you for shopping and errands.

-If you can’t always be there for your loved one, you might also consider professional elder care services.
+If you can’t always be there for your loved one, you might also consider professional elderly companion care services.
 At Visiting Angels, our caregivers regularly work with visually impaired seniors, offering a helping hand and fresh set of eyes around the home.
 Your local office will be happy to discuss care options with you to find the right care plan for your loved one.